Correlation Between Home Depot and IShares Morningstar

 Strong

 Over the last 90 days Home Depot has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of latest unsteady performance, the Stock's fundamental indicators remain sound and the latest tumult on Wall Street may also be a sign of longer-term gains for the firm shareholders.
+In spite of latest uncertain performance, the Stock's fundamental indicators remain sound and the latest tumult on Wall Street may also be a sign of longer-term gains for the firm shareholders.

 iShares Morningstar Value